Construction and classification of crystalline topological superconductor and insulators in three-dimensional interacting fermion systems: General paradigm of real-space construction

 If not, $A$ will be a projective representation of $G_{\mathrm{0D}}$, and the $2n$ Majorana zero modes cannot be gapped out in a $G_{\mathrm{0D}}$-symmetric way.
-We call the corresponding 1D block-state is \textit{obstructed}.
+We call the corresponding 1D block state is \textit{obstructed}.

-For 1D blocks of crystalline TI, we argue that the only possible root phase is the Haldane chain.
+For 1D blocks of crystalline TI, as $U^f(1)$ is always incompatible with a single Majorana chain \cite{fidkowski11, Ning23PRR}, we only need to consider decorated 1D SPT on the 1D blocks.
+We will argue that the only possible root phase is the Haldane chain.
 For the 1D blocks as the axis of $n$-fold rotation, the corresponding total symmetry is $U^f(1)\times\mathbb{Z}_n$ for both spinless and spin-1/2 fermions.
 The corresponding 1D fSPT phases are classified by group 2-cohomology:

-i.e., there is no nontrivial block-state.
+i.e., there is no nontrivial block state.
 For the 1D blocks as the axis of $3$-fold dihedral group, the corresponding total symmetry is $U^f(1)\times(\mathbb{Z}_3\rtimes\mathbb{Z}_2)$ for both spinless and spin-1/2 fermions.
 The corresponding 1D fSPT phases are classified by group 2-cohomology: